 Topics are just UTF-8 strings, but keep in mind it’s good practice to use ASCII characters.
 Using UTF-8 characters can make it hard to find typos, and sometimes won’t display correctly.

-For example, if I want to send and receive data from a client in the living room (turn on a light), it may look like this -
+The hierarchy of topics is simple.
+For example, if I want to send and receive data from a client in the living room (turn on a light), it may look like this. -

 Clients can either subscribe to the topic exactly or by using a wildcard.
-The plus sign (+) is used as a single level wildcard that can be used for one arbitrary hierarchy -
+The plus sign (+) is used as a single level wildcard and can be used for one arbitrary hierarchy. -

 This will result in receiving all the messages from temp sensors located throughout the entire house.
-This will let you collect data based on a single hierarchy.
+It lets you collect data based on a single hierarchy.

 There’s also another wildcard that can grab multiple subtrees at once.
 This multi-level wildcard is defined by (#).
 For example, you can subscribe to all underlying hierarchy levels by entering -

-MQTT definitely has some clear advantages over HTTP for home automation, and it doesn't look too hard to implement either!
-While I’ll be taking the more “difficult” approach of using my own in-house server, using a cloud-based solution can simplify things even more.
+MQTT has some clear advantages over HTTP for home automation, and it doesn't look too hard to implement either!
+While I'll be taking the more challenging approach of using an in-house server, using a cloud-based solution can simplify things even more.

 I’d say look forward to more posts about MQTT, but next on the list is hardware!
-In particular, one of my biggest gripes about typical D.I.Y light switches is that they remove the ability to manually operate them.
-(By using relay boards, or having a servo operate the switch.)
+In particular, one of my biggest gripes about typical D.I.Y light switches is that they remove the ability to operate them manually.
+(By using relay boards, or having a servo work the switch.)